TUC-ProAut/VSA_Toolbox/README.md

 The VSA_toolbox is a MATLAB implementation to develop and apply different kinds of VSA within one environment.
 It is also the source code to the paper [1].

-[1] K. Schlegel, P. Neubert, and P. Protzel, “A comparison of Vector Symbolic Architectures,” 2020, https://arxiv.org/abs/2001.11797
+[1] K. Schlegel, P. Neubert, and P. Protzel, “A comparison of vector symbolic architectures,” Artif.
+Intell.
+Rev., Dec.
+2021.

 ## Requirements